 - Baby bedding

 Remember baby and child equipment may be limited or need pre-booking

 The Playzone (open daily) caters for all ages up to 16; you'll need to book ahead at busy times.
 The crèche is run by qualified nannies and packed with Hasbro toys.
-For pre- and early-schoolers, activities such as crafts and cookery classes are offered during the holidays; our 6-year-old loved his supervised den-building in the hotel's own woods.
+For pre- and early-schoolers, additional activities such as crafts are offered during the holidays; our 6-year-old loved his supervised den-building in the hotel's own woods.
 For older children, the Mez (mezzanine) has computers, Playstations, XBoxes, Wii consoles and its own 12-seater cinema